ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 ## About DataBricks

 Through this project, I learned how useful DataBricks can be!
-DataBricks is a data processing platform as a servicB (PaaS) created by the brilliant minds behind Apache Spark.
-Databricks is used to big data processing in the cloud, and was designed to be an alternative to Hadoop/MapReduce (also designed to process big data).
+DataBricks is a data processing platform as a service (PaaS) created by the brilliant minds behind Apache Spark.
+Databricks is used for big data processing in the cloud, and was designed to be an alternative to Hadoop/MapReduce (also designed to process big data).
 DataBricks, in terms of efficiency, processes data very quickly and with more security.
 It's no wonder that big companies use it, which includes MY OWN (so I learned):

 ![](Nationwide.png)